 I use one of my Packing Cubes as a pillow and the hood of my fleece liner goes over it which makes it nice and cosy.

 Cold temperatures can drain batteries, so I always sleep with my batteries inside my sleeping bag.
 Usually, I’d put them in the pocket of my down jacket and then stuff that inside my sleeping bag, which also helps to keep me warm.

-Whilst hiking, I kept my camera in the pocket of my down jacket and on summit night, I kept it on the inside of my jacket, close to my chest.
-Which brings me to my next point.
+Whilst hiking, I kept my camera in the pocket of my down jacket, and on summit night, I kept it on the inside of my jacket, close to my chest.
+This brings me to my next point.